m0n0x41d/m0n0x41d/README.md

 ##  Greetings :metal::blush:, This is Ivan!

 - :penguin: I am Python Backend Engineeirdo at Monite.
-- :mag_right: Studying computer science mainly by [Sergei Bobrovsky](https://vk.com/lambda_brain) cources.
+- :mag_right: Fascinated by CS.
 - :pencil2: Here is my [blog and CV](https://wannahack.in/).

 ---